iomete/data-compaction-job/README.md

     // Expects table in the format <database>.<table>
     table_exclude: [],

+    // Configuration for handling tables with G.C. disabled
+    // When enabled, the job will check if G.C. is disabled for a table
+    // If G.C. is disabled, it will temporarily enable it, run compaction, and then disable it again
+    // Defaults to false
+    gc_handling: {
+        enabled: false
+    },

     // Default fallback configs for expire_snapshot operation
     expire_snapshot: {
         // Number of ancestor snapshots to preserve regardless of `older_than`